Zero-sum subsequences in bounded-sum $\{-r,s\}$-sequences: Existence of zero-sum blocks in -sequences

 In this subcase we must have There are at most $\frac{sk}{r+s}-1$ terms equal to $-r$ in $R,$ implying that

 contradicting $f(R)\le -b(r+s).$ We conclude the existence of a zero-sum $k$-block in $[n].$

-\item[\textbf{Case 1.2.}] We have
+\item[\textbf{Case 1.1.2.}] \textit{We have }

-In this subcase we in fact have and This is because so if $b$ were any larger then $a$ would be negative.
-By Claim \ref{rs-claim1} we see that the number of terms in $R$ equal to $-r$ is at least Hence we must have
+In this subcase we in fact have and This is because so if $b$ is any larger then $a$ would be negative.
+By Proposition \ref{rs-claim1}, we see that the number of terms in $R$ equal to $-r$ is at least Hence we must have

 implying that $k=r+s$ because $r+s$ divides $k.$ This means that $a=s-1+t.$ We know that there are at most terms equal to $-r$ in $R$, meaning that

 contradicting $f(R)\le -b(r+s).$ We conclude the existence of a zero-sum $k$-block in $[n].$